maarten-pennings/CCS811/README.md

 ### Wiring
 The CCS811 has several pins:
- - VDD must be connected to 3V3.
+ - VDD must be connected to 3V3 of the micro.
- - GND must be connected to GND.
+ - GND must be connected to GND of the micro.
- - SDA must be connected to SDA of micro (and maybe a pull-up, but the below micros have that internally).
+ - SDA must be connected to SDA of the micro (and maybe a pull-up, but the below micros have that internally).
- - SCL must be connected to SCL of micro (and maybe a pull-up, but the below micros have that internally).
+ - SCL must be connected to SCL of the micro (and maybe a pull-up, but the below micros have that internally).
  - nWAKE can either be tied to GND, in which case the CCS811 is always awake (using more power).
    Alternatively nWAKE can be tied to a GPIO pin of the micro, the CCS library will then use this pin to wake-up the micro when needed.
    In the former case pass -1 to the constructor `CCS811 ccs811(-1)`, in the latter case, pass the pin number, e.g. `CCS811 ccs811(D3)`.